LimpidTech/vimpy/README.md

     from vimpyexample.plugin import VimpyExamplePlugin

 All autocommands can be defined inside of the VimpyExamplePlugin as object methods with snake-case / Pythonic names.
-So, for instance - I could bind do VimEnter like so:
+So, for instance - I could bind to VimEnter like so:

     from vimpy.plugins import Plugin